 Still worth considering

-SoFi has a lot to offer: you'll find low interest rates on your loan, and no other lender we found works with you so supportively if you lose your job.
+SoFi has a lot to offer: you'll find low interest rates on your loan.
 But, there's more to the story, and customer complaints tell a tale that leaves us feeling more than a little disappointed.
 We really hope to see an upswing in customer satisfaction in the near future, because SoFi has previously been a great option for loans.

 Maybe you've gotten overwhelmed by credit card payments and overdue bills, and now you're wondering if there's any light at the end of the tunnel.
 Or, perhaps you're a financially-savvy consumer who wants to take advantage of lower interest rates, in order to pay off your mounting credit cards bills.
 Debt consolidation can be a smart strategy either way.